prabowo02/prabowo02.github.io/_docs/content/posts/fft.md

 ### Can you inverse the transformation?

-Yes, by doing the exact same thing as DFT but the sampled points are inverted too, then divide the final result by n.
+Yes, by doing the exact same thing as DFT but the sampled points are inverted too, then divide the final result by $n$.

 ### How to do DFT?